tsekulski/ml-in-production/README.md

-# ml-in-production

-### Preparing Machine Learning Models for Real-Time Scoring with Sklearn Pipelines and Flask
+## Preparing Machine Learning Models for Real-Time Scoring with Sklearn Pipelines and Flask

 The notebook available in the `/notebooks` directory gives an overview of the following:
 * Typical sequence of data cleaning, feature engineering, model training steps in a machine learning project